galvan29/multi-object-detection-13label/README.md

 # Multi-Object Detection with CNNs
-Given a dataset of images with people, you will need to implement a model based on CNNs, to predict the position and the type of their clothes.
+Given a dataset of images with people, predict the position and the type of their clothes.